thomasmendez/personal-website-s3/README.md

    "eslint.validate": ["javascript"]
    ```

-You should now be able to apply your ESLint rules on file save in VSCode
+You should now be able to apply your ESLint rules on file save in VSCode!

+_Note: Since Yarn Plug'n'Play does not use a `node_modules` folder in project and IDEs require a `node_modules` folder to exist in order to run lint rules, certain other settings would have to be taken into account in order to make the editor compatible with PnP features.
+Please see the [Yarn PnPify](https://next.yarnpkg.com/advanced/pnpify#vscode-support) and [Yarn Editors SDK](https://next.yarnpkg.com/getting-started/editor-sdks) to make your project compatible with your choosen editor with Eslint capabilities_

 ### Git LF Settings